Aiidanaqq/Battleship-Game/README.md

    • If the shot is repeated into the cell where the previous shot was, the message "Sunk!
 Continue.." is displayed, and the player can continue the game.
 5. End of the game:
    • The game ends when all ships are sunk.
-   • After completing the game, congratulations and the number of shots taken are displayed.
+   • After completing the game, congratulations and the number of shots taken are displayed

-   Methods used:
+METHODS USED:
 1. "initializeBoard()" - Initialize the board:
    • Fills the playing field with empty cells.
    • Places ships on the board according to given rules.